vaishnaviyerdoni/taskManager/README.md

 - **Database:** SQL Server
 - **Frontend:** HTML, CSS, JavaScript
 - **Tools:** Postman(API testing), Maven(Build Tool)
+## Database Schema

+The database structure is defined in the `Database/taskManager.sql` file.
+It includes three tables:
+- `users`: Stores user information.
+- `tasks`: Stores tasks created by users.
+- `notes`: Stores notes related to tasks.

+You can execute the script in SQL Server to initialize the database.

 ## Features

 - User Registration and User Authentication